 The Nanaimo Campus Library’s last major renovation project was completed in 2005, resulting in a newly improved, 100,000-square-foot space.

-A second major renovation project is planned for the 2019/20 fiscal year, responding to consistent feedback from the VIU community over the last decade.
-The project will introduce several improvements to the third floor of the Nanaimo campus library to increase the amount of space in the Learning Commons, allowing for secure 24/7 access to the third and fourth floors, the introduction of a dedicated family space, additional computer stations, collaborative spaces, and individual carrels.
-Learn more about this project and any service disruptions.
+A second major renovation project took place in the 2019/20 fiscal year, responding to consistent feedback from the VIU community over the last decade.
+The project introduced several improvements to the third floor of the Nanaimo campus library to increase the amount of space in the Learning Commons, allowing for secure 24/7 access to the third and fourth floors, the introduction of a dedicated family space, additional computer stations, collaborative spaces, and individual carrels.